Ottershaw Neighbourhood Forum History

 Four Working Groups were formed to develop the application for designation:

-• an Area Working Group to develop a proposal for a Neighbourhood Area
+Area Working Group to develop a proposal for a Neighbourhood Area,

-• a Constitution Working Group to develop a Forum constitution
+Constitution Working Group to develop a forum constitution.

-• a Forum Working Group to develop the pre-designation communications plan & strategy.
+Forum Working Group to develop the pre-designation communications plan and strategy.

 A first leaflet was distributed in the proposed Neighbourhood Area and beyond by the Forum in August 2020 to encourage people to join the Forum.

-The application for the Designation of the Ottershaw Neighbourhood Forum and the Ottershaw Neighbourhood Area was submitted to Runnymede Borough Council end July 2020.
+The application for the Designation of the Ottershaw Neighbourhood Forum and the Ottershaw Neighbourhood Area was submitted to Runnymede Borough Council at the end of July 2020.
 Membership had reached 66 at submission, significantly above the minimum requirement of 21.

-Following a six-week consultation period, the application was approved, and the Forum and Area designated by the Runnymede Borough Council Planning Committee on 14th October 2020.
+Following a six-week consultation period, the application was approved, and the Forum and Area was designated by the Runnymede Borough Council Planning Committee on the 14th October 2020.

-The first election for a Steering committee was held on 9th November 2020.
+The first election for a Steering Committee was held on the 9th November 2020.

 In February 2021 membership reached 300 and a second Forum leaflet was distributed in the same month to further broaden the membership base of the Ottershaw Neighbourhood Forum.